cse21mce/scrap-api/readme.md

 Ensure you have the following environment variables set up for database configuration and other settings:

-- DATABASE_URI: The URI for your MongoDB instance.
+- MONGO_URI: The URI for your MongoDB instance.

 You can use a .env file to manage these variables:

-    DATABASE_URI=mongodb://localhost:27017/mydatabase
+    MONGO_URI=mongodb://localhost:27017/mydatabase

 ### Requirements File